briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 Afterwards, you will want to modify the `/etc/fstab` file to remove the `subvolid=` mount option.
-This way, you can restore from a snapshot by a simple `mv` of the `@root` subvolume to `@root_old` and then taking a snapshot of the desired snapshot and putting it at `/@root`.
+This way, you can restore from a snapshot by a simple `mv` of the `@root` subvolume to `@root_old` and then taking a snapshot of the desired snapshot and naming it `@root`.
 If you leave the `subvolid=` in, the mounting will fail since the subvolume ID will be different.

 After you've run `arch-chroot`, you will now be acting as if you are inside the system.
 You should set up the following next: